Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 That it's not like,

-that there's an understanding
+that there's an understanding that

-that in order to win the war,
+in order to win the war,

-you lose some battles, right?
+you lose some battles along the way,

-And that a really good deal
+and that a really good deal

-is probably one
+is probably one where everybody walks away

-where everybody walks away from the table,
+from the table, mostly happy,

-Right, but a little bit unhappy
+but a little bit unhappy

 dominate the other party,